 “That’s because I’m organized and everyone else is not,” I reply.
 It seems that we’ve moved on from my therapy session and onto a less serious topic.

-“I can honestly say that I have no idea,” I finally answer, looking at the two girls before me.
+“I can honestly say that I have no idea,” I finally answer.
 This is one of the only times that I don’t know what to do.
 There have been very few times in my life where I’ve been stuck in a situation with no solution.

 Unfortunately, she’s right.
 I can’t make any decision without input from Albus.
-He should at least have some say in what is going to happen and if I make a decision without him I’ll feel guilty about it.
+He should at least have some say in what is going to happen and if I make a choice about the baby without him, I’ll feel guilty about it.
 What if he decides that he wants nothing to do with me though?
-What if he gets so freaked out that he doesn’t want anything to do with me and I’m left to deal with this alone?!
+What if he gets so freaked out that he doesn’t want anything to do with me and I’m left to deal with this alone?

 Rose is right as well, I may not know Albus that well, or for as long as his family and relatives have, but I do know that he’s not one to simply ditch his friends or family if things get tough with them.
 Albus isn’t one of those people, he’ll probably want to help me out in any way that he can.